Welcome to today's edition of the Rush 24-7 podcast.

 Where did I hear that?

-That's that's another one of these platitudes that you might hear from somebody trying to get in a National Honor Society or win the Miss America pageant.
+That's another one of these platitudes that you might hear from somebody trying to get in a National Honor Society or win the Miss America pageant.

-Uh this is it's like I want world peace.
+This is somebody saying, yeah, I want world peace.

 Limited amount of new offshore drilling.